Genital warts

 Genital warts are skin growths that you can see and feel.
 They are usually 1 to 5 millimeters in diameter.
 Some are flat and others hang from the skin on little stalk-like structures.
 They may occur alone or in clusters.
 Genital warts are often the same color as the healthy skin around them.
 Sometimes they’re a bit darker.

 Typically, genital warts develop on the outer sex organs and the anus.
 In women, it’s mostly the entrance to the vagina that’s affected; in men, particularly the area between the head and shaft of the penis and around the base of the penis.
-In both men and women, the skin and mucous membrane of the anus and the may also be affected.
+In both men and women, the skin and membranes lining the anus and the may also be affected.
 In rare cases, genital warts develop into larger clusters with a rough, lumpy surface.
 Then they look a bit like cauliflower.

 The warts are sometimes itchy.
 Although they don’t usually hurt, the affected area can be painful if sexual partners rub against it.
-Even if there’s no soreness or irritation, a lot of people don’t like having them.
+Even if warts don't cause any of these symptoms, a lot of people find them unpleasant.
 They can have a negative impact on people’s sex life and quality of life.

 Causes and risk factors

-Genital warts are caused by an with certain kinds of human papillomavirus (HPV), typically HPV 6 and 11.
+Genital warts are caused by an with certain kinds of human papillomavirus (HPV) – almost always HPV 6 and 11.
 The viruses enter the skin, where they may lead to the growth of too many skin cells.
 The resulting growths can be seen as warts.
 It is thought that genital warts don't generally develop into cancer.
 Other kinds of human papillomavirus can eventually lead to cancer in skin or mucous membranes, though.

 Not everyone who gets infected with HPV 6 or 11 develops warts.
 A lot of them don’t have any visible changes in their skin but they are still capable of infecting other people.